autocore-ai/calibration_tools/li_calib/README.md

 Ouster and IMU are mounted as shown in:
 <img src="./src/lidar_IMU_calib/pic/fixture1.jpg" alt="fixture" style="zoom: 50%;" />

-Here, some tipps may be helpful if someone wants to record his own data:
+Here, some tips may be helpful if you want to record your own data:
 - For better performance, IMU settings: frequency 400hz, Baudrate: 230400.
 - PTP time sync first for ouster lidar.
 - Scenario should contain many surfels (surface element), i.e. ground, wall, roof.